 The project starts from the following claims: a) Music teacher education needs to relate to societal needs and challenges, and b) Music teacher education needs approaches that can cater for versatile musicianship and learning styles, as well as critical reflection.

-- Meet the researchers: Øystein Røsseland KvingeØystein Kvinge is Associate Professor in music at the Western Norway University of Applied Sciences.
-In this post, you will … Read more
+- Meet the researchers: Silje Meling BjørnevollSilje Meling Bjørnevoll is a Ph.D. candidate at the Institute of Arts Education, at Western Norway University of Applied Sciences. … Read more